Narrative Focused Trauma Care Level III

 • Learn to engage and lead through relational rupture within a story group, and move toward repair to bring about restoration and healing

-• Develop your personal application of the methodology
+• Develop your personal application of the methodology and hone in on your particular style of facilitation that is informed by your unique story

-• Upon successful completion of the program, earn designation of Level III Trained in Narrative Focused Trauma Care
+• Upon successful completion of the program, earn the designation of Level III Trained in Narrative Focused Trauma Care

 • Upon completing the capstone project, Level III Trained participants can also become a Certified Narrative Focused Trauma Care Provider